melroseceballos/CSS-pt.3/README.md

 ## Context
 Animations on a website can elevate the user experience and demonstrate your prowess as a developer.
-Landing pages for a development/tech company and developer protfolios often showcase various types of animations on a scroll, click, or hover.
+Landing pages for a development/tech company and developer portfolios often showcase various types of animations on a scroll, click, or hover.
 Frequently, such sites will also execute an animation when the user navigates to a new page.
 Such an animation is called a page transition.

 ### Examples
 Below are a few examples of advanced page transitions: